Undecidable translational tilings with only two tiles, or one nonabelian tile: Single tile versus multiple tiles

 constraining two Boolean functions $f_1,f_2 \colon \Z \to \{-1,1\}$; this is a specific case of the equation \eqref{func-eq-3}.
 We observe that this equation does \emph{not} obey the swapping property.
 Indeed, consider the two solutions $(f^{(0)}_1, f^{(0)}_2), (f^{(1)}_1, f^{(1)}_2)$ to \eqref{fg} given the formula

 for $i=0,1$ and $j=1,2$.
 These two solutions agree on the left, but for a given function $\omega \colon \Z \to \{0,1\}$, the swapped functions

 only obeys \eqref{fg} when $\omega(1)=\omega(2)$.
 Because of this, unless the equations \eqref{fg} are either trivial or do not admit any two different solutions that agree on one side, it does not seem possible to encode individual constraints such as \eqref{fg} inside tiling equations $\Tile(F;E)$ involving a single tile $F$, at least in one dimension.
 As such constraints are an important component of our arguments, it does not seem particularly easy to adapt our methods to construct undecidable or aperiodic tiling equations for a single tile.
-We remark that in the very special case of deterministic tiling equations, such as the aperiodic tiling equations that encode the construction of Kari in \cite{kari}, this obstruction is not present, for then if two solutions to \eqref{fg} agree on one side, they must agree everywhere.
+We remark that in the very special case of \textit{deterministic} tiling equations, such as the aperiodic tiling equations that encode the construction of Kari in \cite{kari}, this obstruction is not present, for then if two solutions to \eqref{fg} agree on one side, they must agree everywhere\footnote{For extensive studies of deterministic configurations see \cite{k92,kp,Lukk}.
+We thank Jarkko Kari for providing us with these references.}.
 So it may still be possible to encode such equations inside tiling equations that consist of one tile.

 However, as was shown in the previous sections, we can encode \emph{any} system of equations of the type \eqref{fg} in a system of tiling equations involving more than one tile.

 \begin{example} In the group $\Z \times \Z_4$, the solutions to the system of tiling equations